IBM-Cloud/terraform-provider-ibm/website/docs/d/cis_ip_addresses.html.markdown

 # ibm\_cis_ip_addresses

-Import the IP addresses used for name servers by Cloud Internet Services.
+Import the lists of all IP addresses used by the CIS proxy.
+The CIS proxy uses only addresses from this list, for both client-to-proxy and proxy-to-origin communication.
 You can then reference the IP addresses by interpolation to configure firewalls, network ACLs and Security Groups to white list these addresses.

 ## Example Usage